award

 • Impaired behavior.
 Head injuries can sometimes cause victims to behave in unpredictable ways.
 Sudden mood swings and other behavioral anomalies may be present after a head injury occurs.

 • Emotional suffering.
-Serious, life-changing injuries can be stressful to adapt and deal with.
-Many head injury victims end up with some level of emotional trauma caused by either the injury itself or from the conditions of their new life after the injury.
+Serious, life-changing injuries can be stressful to adapt to and deal with.
+Many head injury victims end up with some level of emotional trauma caused by either the injury itself or the conditions of their new life after the injury.

 • Issues communicating.
 When a head injury causes brain damage, a victim may have trouble communicating normally through speaking or writing and may even struggle to understand what others are trying to communicate.